-Many Pokémon are set in the game code to be able to walk on specific dungeon floor tiles, however there are no Pokémon set to be able to walk on both magma and water but not sky tiles.
+Many Pokémon are set in the game's code to be able to walk on specific dungeon floor tiles; however, there are no Pokémon set to be able to walk on both magma and water but not on sky tiles.

 In the main Pokémon data, there is a value that sets the default movement speed modifier, but no Pokémon have a set value different from the regular speed.
-Also note that the value can go from -2147483648 to 2147483647, which is overly long since the actual range of valid speed values is only six.
+Also note that the value can go from -2147483648 to 2147483647, which is quite overly long considering that the actual range of valid speed values is only six.

 "None" Pokémon Type